Cruz stumps for Estes in Wichita, urging Republicans to vote

 “My being here is indicative that I think this race matters,” Cruz said.

-Cruz’s visit is part of a full-court press by the national GOP to boost Estes’ campaign in the final days.
+Cruz’s visit was part of a full-court press by the national GOP to boost Estes’ campaign in the final days.
+“On Tuesday, Republican Ron Estes needs your vote and needs it badly,” President Trump told voters in an automated call on Monday, calling Estes “a conservative leader who’s going to work with me to make America great again.”

 Estes also benefited from an 11th-hour, $92,000 infusion of campaign cash from the National Republican Congressional Committee.

-Cruz is possibly the most popular national GOP figure among Kansas Republicans, admired for his strong positions on social issues, especially his opposition to abortion.
+Cruz is a popular national GOP figure among Kansas Republicans, admired for his strong positions on social issues, especially his opposition to abortion.

 Last year, he was an easy winner over Trump in the Kansas Republican presidential caucus.